Batavian Legion: History

 The project to regroup the supporters of the Patriot Revolt in exile in France at the end of the 1780s was born in December 1791.
 The Patriots' initial idea was to form the embryo of a Dutch national army, on the French model, so as to set up and support a Batavian republic and replace the Dutch Republic's pseudo-monarchy under stadtholder William V of Orange-Nassau.
 However, France was not yet at war with the Dutch Republic and the French government rejected the idea of a Batavian legion.
 A second petition to the Legislative Assembly in May 1792, at the time the Belgian Legion (1792) was forming, did not meet with success.

+In July 1792 Quint Ondaatje sought help from Johan Valckenaer and Court Lambertus of Beyma and proposed the formation of a Batavian Legion, assisting in an invasion into the Dutch Republic by general Dumouriez.

-It took until February 1793 and the Dutch Republic's entry into the war against France for the Batavian Legion to get off the ground.
+It took until 1 February 1793 and the Dutch Republic's entry into the war against France for the Batavian Legion to get off the ground.
 The minister for war, Dumouriez, advanced 700,000 livres for its formation and it gathered in the Dunkirk region under the command of lieutenant-colonel Herman Daendels.
 It then fought in Belgium alongside the French army and the Belgian Legions.